 MCDA Wellness Coordinator has presented at Wellness Council and community meetings to generate interest.
 One Chronic pain workshop was held at Washington Park Senior Center.
-Four people from Milwaukee were trained in the program, with more planned in 2020 & 2021.
+Four people were trained.
 The Walk with Ease program has not expanded.
 No new workshops were conducted in 2019 but MCDA conducted a promotional campaign in 8 community newspapers about the EBPP.
 With COVID-19, we had to cancel or postpone all wellness workshops.
-WIHA has since developed virtual versions of many of their workshops and MCDA will be developing a flyer that will have all virtual workshops for the fall that we will be offering in Milwaukee County.
+WIHA has since developed virtual versions of many of their workshops.
+MCDA developed a flyer that will have all virtual workshops that we will be offering in Milwaukee County.
+Unfortunately, this has not resulted in any additional participation.
+Online programming has not proved popular.